Step 4: Full View

 Did Engineer A have an ethical obligation to escalate safety concerns to a governmental authority immediately after Company X rejected the additional testing recommendation, or was waiting for the public hearing one year later ethically defensible given the epistemic and regulatory context?

-Wait for Formal Standards Hearing Board's choice Wait for an established institutional forum, such as the announced public safety standards hearing, before escalating safety concerns externally, on the grounds that the endangerment threshold for mandatory immediate reporting was not clearly met and premature disclosure without an effective regulatory mechanism risks confidentiality liability without producing public safety benefit
+O1 Wait for an established institutional forum, such as the announced public safety standards hearing, before escalating safety concerns externally, on the grounds that the endangerment threshold for mandatory immediate reporting was not clearly met and premature disclosure without an effective regulatory mechanism risks confidentiality liability without producing public safety benefit Board's choice

 The regulatory gap safety escalation obligation and proactive risk disclosure warrant support immediate external reporting: Code Section II.1.a does not specify a waiting period before notifying appropriate authorities when engineering judgment is overruled in ways that may endanger life or property, and the regulatory vacuum arguably heightens rather than diminishes the urgency of escalation because no internal regulatory mechanism exists to surface the concern.
 The contextual calibration and graduated internal escalation warrants support waiting: the endangerment threshold under II.1.a requires more than a good-faith professional concern in a regulatory vacuum, no objective benchmark exists against which the product can be declared non-compliant, no imminent harm had materialized, and premature disclosure to a government agency without an established regulatory framework risks being ineffective while exposing Engineer A to confidentiality liability without producing public safety benefit.
 The institutional effectiveness principle holds that the ethical obligation to escalate externally crystallizes upon the existence of an institutional mechanism capable of receiving and acting on the concern.